SatyaTirumalasetty/fractOwn/replit.md

 ## Overview

 fractOWN is a web application that democratizes real estate investment in India by enabling users to invest in premium properties through fractional ownership.
-The platform allows investors to start with as little as ₹5,000 and earn rental income while benefiting from property appreciation.
+The platform allows investors to start with as little as ₹10L and benefit from property appreciation.
 It provides a comprehensive investment experience with property browsing, investment calculators, portfolio tracking, and contact management.

 ## User Preferences